b4b4s/GB_National_Grid_Data/README.md

 # GB_National_Grid_Data

-Great Britain grid data from XXX to XXX.
+Great Britain grid data from May 2011 to October 2021.

 ## Acknowledgment